Rangers vs. Astros Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 82 hits with 17 doubles, 20 home runs, 32 walks and 66 RBI.
-He's also stolen six bases.
+- Adolis Garcia has 83 hits with 18 doubles, 20 home runs and 32 walks.
+He has driven in 66 runs with six stolen bases.

-- Garcia has picked up at least one hit in five games in a row.
-During his last five outings he is batting .333 with two doubles, three home runs, a walk and six RBI.
+- Garcia heads into this matchup looking to extend his six-game hit streak.
+During his last 10 outings he is batting .256 with three doubles, four home runs, two walks and eight RBI.

 Garcia Recent Games